eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 date: '2021-10-11'
 tags: ['python']
 description: 'Inspecting Python bytecode'
-ogimage: './og-image.png'
 ---

+## Python

-The more Python I write, the more I appreciate it!
-Python’s simplicity makes it feel closer to an extension of thought than any other language I’m familiar with.
-Guido van Rossum captures this sentiment perfectly:
+Python has grown on me!
+Its simplicity makes it feel closer to an extension of thought than any other language I’m familiar with.
+Guido van Rossum himself captures this sentiment perfectly:

 > Syntactically, Python code looks like executable pseudocode

 High-level features like list comprehensions, slices, and negative indexes almost embed a minigame directly into the source files, the objective being to reduce line counts and constantly look for greater levels of elegance, without rendering your code unreadable.

-Python lets you think creatively, as compared with a language like Go, where there’s often a single way to do something; handling errors and reading files are strongly idiomatic.
-I’ve noticed that when I write Go, I’ll be focused on whether what I’m doing is correct and performant, whereas in Python it’s whether what I’m doing is succinct and beautiful.
+Python lets you think creatively, as compared with a language like Go, where there’s often a single way to do something, like handling errors for example.
+I’ve noticed that whenever I write Go, I’ll be focused on whether what I’m doing is _correct_ and _performant_, whereas in Python I'm focused on being _succinct_ and _beautiful_.
+I think this makes programming in Python a little more artistic than other languages, which is very enjoyable.

+## Err

-If you ever find yourself being tempted by a talking python to eat from the Tree of Brevity, then tread carefully, for the road ahead is time-consuming and full of potholes!
-I fell into one recently whilst trying to squeeze multiple array lookups on the same line, desperate to regain one extra line count.
+If you ever find yourself being tempted by a talking python to pick fruits from the Tree of Brevity, then tread carefully; the road ahead is time-consuming and full of potholes!
+I fell into one recently whilst trying to squeeze multiple array lookups on the same line.
 Don’t do this!
 If just one of those lookups is out of range, then you won’t know which array threw the exception.
 Also, in hindsight, optimizing for line count is probably not the correct heuristic– I mean paintbrush– remember, you’re an artist, not a programmer now!

 ```py
 >>> foo = [9, 3, 7]